Proprietors of Boston Goods & Curiosities

 Todder is the workshop of Ted Harriss located in the small New England town of Newburyport, Massachusetts.
 All leather goods are made in the shop–and made by hand–using the highest quality materials including hand-selected leather, solid brass hardware, and thread from Maine Thread Co.

-Join Democracy Brewing and Slow Money Boston for a beer tasting at WORKSHOP
+Democracy Brewing and Slow Money Boston hosted a beer tasting at our WORKSHOP

-Ashley Procopio will be in WORKSHOP showing her sterling silver jewelry perfect for V-day gifts
+Ashley Procopio popped-in at our WORKSHOP showing her sterling silver jewelry perfect for V-day gifts

-For Valentine’s Day, Kimberly Heustis pops in WORKSHOP with her jewelry inspired by the New England coast
+Kimberly Heustis, with her jewelry inspired by the New England coast, was featured in our shoppe

 Porcelain and Stone’s Kim Huestis will be in Workshop with her gorgeous handmade line of nautically-inspired earrings and necklaces

-Susy and Keith of PilgrimWaters, bring their artist-designed textiles and products to WORKSHOP
+Susy and Keith of PilgrimWaters, brought their artist-designed textiles and products to our WORKSHOP

-Join us for Sip & Shoppe, our holiday celebration with libations and snacks, while you check items off your holiday gift list
+Fun for all at Sip & Shoppe, our holiday celebration with libations and snacks

-Calligrapher Emily Gallardo will be hand-lettering custom ornaments
+Calligrapher Emily Gallardo hand-lettered custom ornaments and bookmarks during the holiday seasons

-Jewelry maker Melissa Cambell of Little Pancakes pops-in with her silver and gold
+Jewelry maker Melissa Cambell of Little Pancakes popped-in with her silver and gold and little gems

-Local historian Lori Stokes will share stories about Puritans’ holiday traditions
+Local historian Lori Stokes shared stories about Puritans’ holiday traditions

-Pop-in with illustrator/designer Matteo Gullo featuring his cocktail series of silkscreened prints
+Our Pop-in with illustrator/designer Matteo Gullo featured his cocktail series of silkscreened prints

-Micah Whitson from Old Try pops-in Faneuil Y’all with his Southern-inspired letterpress prints
+Micah Whitson from Old Try popped-in Faneuil Y’all with his Southern-inspired letterpress prints

-Todder’s Ted Harriss pops-in at Workshop with his handmade leather goods
+Todder’s Ted Harriss took over our Workshop with his handmade leather goods during the holidays

-Shelley from Albertine Press pops-in with her letterpressed stationery
+Shelley from Albertine Press featured her letterpressed stationery in our shoppe

 WORKSHOP Grand opening

-Our new pop-up space featuring local makers every week debuts at Faneuil Hall
+Our new pop-up space featuring local makers debuted at Faneuil Hall in November 2016

 “Boston Campaign Headquarters” Closing

-Local makers pitch their products for a chance to be carried at 1630
+Local makers pitched their products for a chance to be carried at 1630

-Pop-in by Boston calligrapher Emily Gallardo who will be hand-lettering custom ornaments
+Pop-in by Boston calligrapher Emily Gallardo who hand-lettered custom ornaments

-Pop-in by Albertine Press featuring letterpress cards depicting Boston and Cape Cod scenes
+Pop-in by Albertine Press featured letterpress cards depicting Boston and Cape Cod scenes

-Pop-in by MassArt illustration students, featuring unique products designed exclusively for 1630
+Pop-in by MassArt illustration students, featured unique products designed exclusively for 1630

 Pop-in by Julie Vician of Fairbanks Fancy Goods, altelier of classic, clever and tailored soft goods